What do Tinder users and Product Marketers have in common? A lot!

 But, the beginning of the 21st century has greatly reduced the distance between people with social media applications.
 And, on the other hand, there’s also been a huge cultural shift that changed the way people looked at love and relationships.

 The Culture Shift

-And saying words like Dates, casual relationships, hookups were frowned upon and is considered a sin.
+And saying words like dates, casual relationships, and hookups were frowned upon and considered a sin.